 Did they have any attendance issues?
 You want to make sure your babysitter will be dependable and reliable.
 They should show up on time, rarely cancel, and give plenty of advanced notice if they did need to cancel in the past.

 Did they follow the rules of your house?
 This will give you a good idea if you've got a babysitter who might be flaky or a bit of a pushover.

-Did your kids like them?
+Did your children like them?
 What did they like?
 Their child's opinion of their sitter likely gives a more honest opinion than the reference you're speaking to.
-If their kids loved the sitter because they played with them all the time that's good.
+If their children loved the sitter because they played with them all the time that's good.
 There can even be situations where a child not liking their sitter can be good though, for example, if the babysitter made them do their homework!